 As both time and technology change, so has the pitch itself.
-Once presented on paper with the occasional illustration, now pitches are presented in various forms of multimedia, including a sizzle or mood reel, which have become the most effective way to present your approach.
-Utilizing visual elements that might be misunderstood by words alone, a strongly designed and edited reel will naturally show how a difficult to market project could be executed jn a clear and compelling way.
+Once presented on paper with the occasional illustration, now pitches are presented in various forms of multimedia, including a sizzle or mood reel, which has become the most effective way to present your approach.
+Utilizing visual elements that might be misunderstood by words alone, a strongly designed and edited reel will naturally show how a difficult to market project could be executed in a clear and compelling way.

 But there aren’t any limitations to what kind of reels can be produced, as they serve several different purposes.

 For instance, these first two pitch videos resulted in the director’s vision making it’s way to the big screen.

 Deadpool by Tim Miller

 Created by director Tim Miller and starring Ryan Reynolds back in 2012, this footage was originally produced to sell the studio that the Deadpool character was a viable property after his lackluster appearance in X-Men Origins: Wolverine.
 The footage was intended to prove that the costume, tone, and character would work on screen.
 What was delivered by Miller was an exciting sequence that was violent, funny and irrelevant, and very impressive.

 Unfortunately, the short went nowhere until it mysteriously was leaked online, where its reaction was extremely positive, convincing 20th Century Fox to put the project into production.
 This footage was reshot and incorporated into the film.

 To date, Deadpool has earned almost $750 million internationally.

 This is a strange curiosity I thought might be interesting – just after I finished the script for Looper but before we began preproduction I asked Joe to record some voice-over, and with help from my friend Ronen Verbit constructed this “fake trailer” using clips from other movies.